My emoji’d avatar was designed by Heidi Helen Pilypas.

 This one time—not at band camp—I conducted an interview entirely in ASL.

 In my career, I've covered every big tech company in existence, including the five biggest in Amazon, Apple, Google, Meta, and Microsoft.
 I’ve written about everything from myriad software updates to the newest iPhones and MacBooks to autonomous vehicles and scooters to CPAP machines and hearing aids and many more things.
-If there’s a single lesson to take from my wide-ranging anthology of articles, it’s that accessibility is a dynamo.
-It manifests in multitudes that are utterly worthy of exploration and explanation.
+If there’s one lesson to take from my wide-ranging anthology of articles, it’s that accessibility is a dynamo.
+It manifests in multitudes that are worthy of exploration and explanation.

 Tony Coelho (D-CA), pioneer of the Americans with Disabilities Act